Tellusant/docs/articles-posts/palmer-penguins.md

 <p align="center">
   Artwork by @allison_horst
 </p>

+> *What an incredible journey.
+Penguins to AI strategy showcases how diverse data applications can be.*
+Marc Sartele

 Penguins are an unlikely influence on management science, but the Palmer Penguins Dataset has had a profound impact on machine learning and artificial intelligence, and by extension on emerging business practices.

 ## Background